jaynyoni/project_2_cassandra/README.md

 ## Setup

 This code will run on Python 3.9x.
-You will need to import below packages :
+You will need to import below python packages :
-1. cassandra-driver - the python cassandra database driver
+1. cassandra-driver
-2. jupyter - this package allows you to open and run Jupyter notebooks
+2. jupyter
 3. Pandas
 4. Numpy
+5. glob
+6. json
+7. csv

 The rest of the packages imported in Part I first cell should be available by default in Python 3.9x